Associate Professor Therese Kairuz

 Her research is centred within the Quality Use of Medicines with a strong focus on Health Literacy and Drug Utilisation.
 Many of her studies have included vulnerable populations such as paediatrics, the aged, and refugees.
 She uses qualitative, survey, and drug utilisation methods to investigate a broad range of medical conditions and medicines within clinical pharmacy and pharmacy practice.

-She is a recipient of an Early Career Award (University of Auckland) and was a Principal Investigator in the $1.1M Health Literacy in Pharmacy (HeLP) project.
+She is a recipient of an Early Career Award (University of Auckland) and from the Pharmacists Board of Queensland, was a Principal Investigator in the $1.1M Health Literacy in Pharmacy (HeLP) project commissioned by the Pharmacy Guild of Australia.
 She has received funding administered by the Pharmacy Guild, The Pharmacists Board of Queensland, The Pharmaceutical Society of Australia, the New Zealand Pharmacy Education Research Foundation, and the New Zealand Police.
 She has published a broad range of peer-reviewed research papers in well respected pharmacy journals as well as articles in professional journals.

 Therése has extensive undergraduate teaching experiencing in pharmacy subjects including extemporaneous compounding, pharmacy law and ethics, pharmacy practice and the quality use of medicines.
 Her teaching philosophy is to convey to students a desire to improve patient health outcomes through the appropriate use of medicines.
 She has been actively involved in curriculum design, and pharmacy education research, in pharmacy programs across a broad range of universities and among culturally and diverse (CALD) student populations.